Will volunteering affect my benefits?

 - You continue to meet the conditions of the benefit you get.”

 We strongly advise you to look at gov.uk/guidance/volunteering-and-claiming-benefits (opens in new browser tab/window) where many of your additional questions have been answered by the Department for Work and Pensions (DWP).

 The guidance on the gov.uk web site (link above) was originally published by the DWP following a co-design process in Scotland in 2017.
 A refreshed version of the guidance has now been published since July 2019 by the DWP for use across the UK.
-It answers most of the questions put to the DWP in 2017 in Scotland by people volunteering and claiming benefits.
+It answers most of the questions put to the DWP in 2017 in Scotland by people volunteering and claiming benefits and the remaining questions are now answered by the new 2021 policy statement on Volunteering and Work Capability Assessments.

 If you wish to speak with someone in confidence about volunteering and benefits, contact one of our advisers at Volunteer Glasgow.